 "THE LONELY PRINCESS" (Vitagraph), September 4.
 A picture full of artistic views taken in Venice.
 The simply story goes very well in this setting and may be said to belong with "Marjory Daw" in the artistic school of American magazine stories.
 There is no punch to it; it is rather wise, humorous and calmly pleasing.
 In such a film, photography is of primary importance and has been well managed-many of the scenes are lovely and all romantic and in good atmosphere.
 W.A.
 Tremayne is the author and Maurice Costello the producer.
 With Clara Kimball Young he plays the leading role.
 W.V.
 Ranous, as the Italian prince, father of the girl, does some perfect character work.

 Viewing comments: Apparently one of the films from the Vitagraph players around-the-world tour.
 Some lovely shots of the actors in Venice, indeed, it's more impressive than the slight story.
 Both Costello and Young give sympathetic and engaging performances, though Costello smokes an awful lot.
 The dream sequence begins and ends with direct cuts rather than dissolves in the classical manner.
 Tinted print, Dutch intertitles.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Released September 13, 1913.
 Vitagraph.
 Director: Maurice Costello.
 Author: Eugene Mullin.
 Cast: Clara Kimball Young with Maurice Costello, Helene Costello, Dolores Costello, James Young.